-Loans from intermediate controlling company are unsecured with the annual interest rate 8% (2020: from 7.6% to 8%).
+Loans from intermediate controlling company are unsecured with the annual interest rate 8% (2021: 8%).

-Loans from joint ventures of the Group's holding company are guaranteed with the annual interest rate 12% (2020: from 11% to 15%).
+Loans from joint ventures of the Group's holding company are guaranteed with the annual interest rate 15% (2021: 12%).

-Loans from an associate of the Group's holding company are guaranteed with the annual interest rate 11% (2020: from 7.5% to 8%).
+No loan from any associate of the Group's holding company is guaranteed with the annual interest rate (2021: 11%).